 Because I want you to enjoy the merits of a mouthwatering pumpkin spice latte without extra calories and added sugar—and without putting a dent in your wallet—I whipped up this easy, healthy-ish, and delicious recipe that you can make in your own kitchen in a matter of minutes.

 This pumpkin spice recipe is nutritionist-approved and contains only 110 calories per serving.
 Skip the whipped topping if you’d like to shave off even more calories.
 Also, here’s the best part: this pumpkin spice latte only has 12 grams of sugar—and provides a little protein and fiber to help keep you fuller for longer.

 Pro tip: When you’re shopping for the pumpkin puree, make sure you buy the variety that’s just pumpkin.
-Pumpkin pie filling contains added sugar and spices.
+While pure pumpkin is packed with nutritional benefits, pumpkin pie filling contains added sugar and spices.